jcrodriguez1989/chatgpt/README.md

 }

-This will ensure that the while loop is entered, and i will eventually be decreased to a value greater than or equal to 0.
+This code will execute the loop once and set i to -2, which does not satisfy the condition i < 0, so the loop will exit.
 ```

 #### `optimize_code`